 Do you have a story to tell?
 Maybe you’d like to be a published author, or possibly your dream is to write something that you can share with friends or family.
 My hope is that this page can help you toward that goal.
-Below are 3 sections — frequently asked questions, on-line resources, and writing groups.
+My publisher recently asked me to provide some writing advice for aspiring authors.
+I hope you find the video encouraging.

 Frequently Asked Questions